 In some communities in Canada, we are seeing a degradation, underinvestment and underutilization of our civic commons, while in others the growing privatization of place further reduces the commons.
 This trend is contributing to feelings of apathy and disengagement in our communities.
 This conversation will dive into how civic assets can continue to be important anchors for community cohesion.

 - A Supported Network - An ecosystem of hubs exist across the country that focus on different issues and problem solving.
 These range from the use of transitory spaces, to the redefining of the civic functions of libraries, police stations and shopping malls for the 21st century.
 In 2019, the Civic Commons Catalyst will begin conversations with these hubs to explore how to we might develop a coordinated pan-Canadian Civic Commons network.

 - Lab - The lab provides a space for a small group of practitioners to problem solve and innovate together.
 Together, the lab participants from across the country will pilot innovative engagement methods.
 The knowledge captured from the lab’s practice will be circulated to the members of the network.

 - Innovation Incubator - A space within the Future Cities Centre at Evergreen Brick Works for community organizations, members of the Lab cohort and the Hubs network to pilot and test public engagement processes.
 This space will serve a dual purpose of providing a location for social innovators to come together to collaborate, prototype and amplify solutions, and activate hands-on activities for residents to participate in the city-building process.

-We are launching the Civic Commons Catalyst with a webinar series that will feature voices from across Canada exploring some of the most pressing issues, opportunities and interesting work happening around our civic commons.
+We are launching the Civic Commons Catalyst with a monthly webinar series that will feature voices from across Canada exploring some of the most pressing issues, opportunities and interesting work happening around our civic commons.

 Future Cities Canada Summit